marlonecobos/NicheR/README.md

 <img src="man/figures/README-unnamed-chunk-15-1.png" width="100%" />

-Note: for 3D plotting is better to provide the HEX color codes!
+**Note**: for 3D plotting is better to provide the HEX color codes!

 Want to save your plot in high resolution, publication-ready format?
 Below is an example of how to save it as a TIFF with recommended sizing